 Task 2 – Analysis of the academic workforce in immunology.
 Data from the Higher Education Statistics Agency (HESA) has been collected and analysed to describe academic roles within the field of immunology in higher education.
 Details relating to type of role, location, gender, nationality and numbers working in research or teaching have been gathered.

 Task 3 – Career pathways, challenges and barriers.
-A survey has been designed to gain an overview of the career pathway of immunologists.
-The survey is open to both BSI members and non-members and we hope that those currently working in the field as well as those who have moved on to work in other sectors will take the time to complete the survey.
-The survey focuses on your career pathway, the barriers/challenges you've faced and any help, support and advice you've been given to succeed in your career.
-The survey is now open and we would appreciate you giving up your time to complete the survey and encouraging colleagues past and present to complete the survey.
+A survey has been conducted allowing us to have an overview of the career pathway of immunologists.
+The survey was open to both BSI members and non-members and captured those currently working in the field as well as those who have moved on to work in other sectors.
+The survey focused on people's career pathway, the barriers/challenges they may have faced and any help, support or advice they've been given to succeed in their career.
+The survey is now closed and we will be sharing the results of the survey in the near future.

 Following on from the survey, further discussions and interviews will be proposed with a number of stakeholders from a range of backgrounds to gain more in depth knowledge of their career pathway.

 The project is being overseen by BSI President Peter Openshaw, Education Secretary Helen Collins along with other members of an advisory board.
 External consultant Norman Freshney is working in collaboration with the BSI, assisting with the completion of the first two tasks of the project.
 With market research consultants Andrew Johnson and David Wilson supporting the design and roll out of the immunology careers mapping survey.